 Corporate boards of directors do not participate in day-to-day decision-making; instead, they set overall policy, based on the corporate mission and vision, and they exercise an oversight function, reviewing the actions of corporate officers and executives.

 At the annual meeting of the corporation, the board announces the annual dividend, oversees the election of corporate board members, elects or appoints officers and key executives, and amends the bylaws, if necessary.

-What liability do corporation board of directors members have in their board positions?
+What liability does a corporate board of directors members have in their board positions?
 Not as much as you might expect.
 Corporate board members have a good deal of latitude within the scope of their duties as corporate board members.
-Board members must be free to act in the interest of the shareholders in order to run the corporation in the best way they see fit and to take appropriate risks to help the company grow.
+Board members must be free to act in the interest of the shareholders to run the corporation in the best way they see fit and to take appropriate risks to help the company grow.

 Directors and officers may be sued individually for acts or errors they commit while serving the corporation.
 These individuals may be held personally liable for such acts.
 If a director of officer is found liable for a wrongful act, his or her personal assets may be used to pay damages to the plaintiff.